Healthy recipes using eggs, tips and hacks to use eggs

 Eggs have two dates a sell-by date and a use-by date, usually with a week between, if you use eggs often you can save money buying them close to the use-by date and still be eating them within the date!
 Money-saving makes such a difference in the long run!

-I love recipes with eggs so do this often and can save a lot of money.
+I love recipes using eggs so do this often and can save a lot of money.

 Add Water instead of Milk